Bishop and Martyr (1917-1980)

 + Archbishop Romero was murdered while celebrating Mass in a hospital chapel on March 24, 1980.
-Hailed as a martyr and saint, he was beatified by Pope Francis in 2015.
-His canonization has been approved by Pope Francis but a date for the celebration has not yet been announced.
+Hailed as a martyr and saint, he was canonized in 2018.

-The United Nations General Assembly declared March 24 to be “International Day for the Right to the Truth Concerning Gross Human Rights Violations and for the Dignity of Victims” in honor of the life and witness of Blessed Oscar Romero.
++ The United Nations General Assembly declared March 24 to be “International Day for the Right to the Truth Concerning Gross Human Rights Violations and for the Dignity of Victims” in honor of the life and witness of Saint Oscar Romero.

 God of power and mercy,